Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 - News releases related to the company and its business

 - Competitor analysis

-If some fundamental indicators of a company show data that has a bad impact, this is likely to negatively reflect the share price.
-On the other hand, if there’s a positive data release, like an outstanding earnings report, for example, this can boost the stock price of the respective company.
+If some fundamental indicators of a company imply a negative impact, this is likely to eventually be reflected in its share price.
+On the other hand, if positive data is released, like a favorable earnings report, this can boost the stock price of the respective company.

-Here are some examples of key performance indices that are commonly used to analyze stocks fundamentally:
+Here are some examples of key company performance statistics that are commonly used to perform fundamental analysis on stocks: